Quick Guide To Working With Mica Powders

 Micas powders are one of the recent additions to our store and they are super exciting!
 Now you can safely colour your products with a range of pearlescent colours that add shimmer and cheer.

-Our synthetic micas are made from heavy-metal free mica and coloured with oxide pigments.
+While we do offer natural colourants, our synthetic micas are made from heavy-metal free mica and coloured with oxide pigments.
 Synthetic micas are nature identical to the mica found in the ground, except that by being produced in a lab they are actually far more eco friendly, safer, and of course not mined at all - so unethical labour practices are not a concern.

 How are coloured mica powders made?